Islam and Mormonism: Fasting

 Fasting forms an important part of both Mormon and Muslim doctrine.
 Mormons are encouraged to fast from all food and drink (including water) each Fast Sunday (generally the first Sunday of each month).
-They generally skip two meals during their fast and donate what they would have spent on those meals to those in need.
+They generally skip two meals (24 hours) during their fast and donate what they would have spent on those meals to those in need.
 Although this is the only church-scheduled period of recommended fasting, Mormons are encouraged to fast at other times, for personal revelation or during times of prayer and contemplation.
 Fasting without prayer and sincere devotion to God is not regarded as of much spiritual benefit in the LDS Church.

 Islam has as one of its "five pillars" the practice of Sawm, which is not merely fasting from all food and drink (including water), but equally from impure thoughts, words and deeds.
 Islamic fasting also requires one to refrain from smoking and sexual intercourse during the period of the fast, as well.
 The infirm and travelers may delay their fasting until a later date, but must make up every obligatory day missed.
 While Sawm is optional during most of the year (and forbidden altogether on Islam's two holiest days: Eid ul Fitr and Eid ul Adha), it is mandatory during daylight hours throughout the month of Ramadan, the ninth month of the Islamic calendar.
-It was during this month that the first verses of the Quran were said to have been revealed to the Prophet Muhammad.
+It was during this month that the first verses of the Quran were said to have been revealed to Muhammad.
 The elderly, and those whose health is endangered by fasting (such as diabetics) are excused from doing so, but are required to make up for it by feeding the poor.